Need Support with Endometriosis?

 Nutrition is very important as this may help to reduce oestrogen levels to prevent the growth of endometrial tissue.
 This can be done by reducing our intake of alcohol, sugar, caffeine and animal protein whilst increasing fresh fruits, vegetables, and high-fibre whole foods.

-If you would like any more information or to discuss acupuncture in more detail, please call for a free chat
+If you would like any more information or to discuss how acupuncture can support endometriosis, please get in touch.

 Endometriosis UK (2021) https://www.endometriosis-uk.org/endometriosis-facts-and-figures